Are you wondering how to build a fence for your backyard?

 How to Dig Post Holes

 First, you’ll need to mark out where you want your post holes to be.
-Typically, they should be spaced 6 feet apart.
+Typically, they should be spaced 6-8 feet apart, depending on the panel material.
 The easiest way to know where your interior posts should be located is to set your corner posts first.

-Once the concrete is set on the corner posts, run a string between the two.
+Once the concrete is set on the corner posts, run a string between the two posts.
 Make sure your string is tied on the outside of each post without any slack.

 Once you know how deep to dig your holes, it’s time to install the fence posts.
-If you have a lot of ground to cover, you may want to rent a power auger from your local home improvement store.
-Only use an auger if you have two people to hold it.
+If you have a lot of large yard and lots of holes to dig, you may want to rent a power auger from your local home improvement store.

-Be careful using an auger if you have a lot of rocks or large tree roots in the ground.
+If you have a lot of rocks or large tree roots near the post holes, be careful when using an auger in these areas.
 The auger can suddenly jerk when it hits one of these and cause injury.

 Position Posts in Concrete